 My dad picked up this water pitcher in what we tease him as being his favourite shopping centre, the trash room in the condo building they live it.
 But before this begins to sound weird, I must add that there are shelves in the room specifically for other occupants of the building to put their ‘good’ castoffs, that they no longer want but that they want to pass on to someone who does.
 I think it’s a brilliant idea to have such a spot in a building and have been known to ‘shop’ it myself when visiting.

 My parents have found amazing things on this magic shelf, including many great books that have only been read once, lots of kitchenware, and small appliances in perfect working order.
-And this pitcher.

 I won’t comment on the fact that my dad was the one to get these things but my mom was the one doing the giving away!
 I did make sure to run down the list of things I was taking with my father before leaving, so he knew they were coming home with me.

-And when I was getting down some plates for the sandwiches we were making for lunch one day, I complimented these vintage Corelle numbers.
+When I was getting some plates for the sandwiches we were making for lunch one day, I complimented these vintage Corelle numbers.
 These 4 small bread plates are in the pattern Butterfly Gold, one I knew had been discontinued (and now know that happened in the late 80s, so they’re at least 23 years old).
 When I said I didn’t have this pattern in my collection yet, my mother insisted I take those home too.
 There was no saying ‘no’.

 About those plates, I’ve mentioned before that Pyrex and Corelle are sister companies and the vintage dishes were accompanied by corresponding Pyrex serving pieces, so while I don’t have any of the Corelle ones, I do have a couple of Butterfly Gold Pyrex casserole dishes that I got from ebay, seen here.